ModulePal/modulepal/backend/README.md

   1. Commit your changes to git: `git init` -> `git add .` -> `git commit -m "Ready to deploy"`.
   1. Upload the app on Heroku.
 If you do not have an existing Heroku app then run `heroku create`, otherwise run `heroku git:remote -a <app>` where `<app>` is your app's ID.
   1. Deploy the app on Heroku.
 Run `git push heroku master`.
+  1. If this is your first time running the backend, populate your Firebase Realtime Database with the necessary data from the Tabula API (modules, departments, etc.) under the `staticDatabase` node by making a POST request to the `/admin/database/importRealData` endpoint.

   ### Environment variables